-At its core, Zero Trust is about rooting out areas where trust is assumed, based on a perception of risk, and replacing that assumption with active verification of a trust state.
-For many federal agencies and organizations, the firmware, hardware, and supply chain code within devices has been a persistent blind spot that has been trusted "by default".
-This is not only a bad security strategy, but it's also now contrary to the federal mandates requiring Zero Trust.
+At its core, Zero Trust is about rooting out areas where trust is assumed and replacing that assumption with active verification of a trust state.
+For many organizations, the firmware, hardware, and supply chain code within devices remains the most glaring blind spot where trust remains "by default".
+This undercuts the principles of Zero Trust and puts the very foundation of an organization's technology at risk.

-Instead, practitioners should implement a program to actively and continually assess all laptops, servers, and networking infrastructure when joining the network to validate Zero Trust posture and integrity.
-Assets should be assessed before being allowed on the network or to access sensitive resources, and continuously monitored to detect any changes to the integrity or posture of the asset over time.
+To close the gap, organizations must take steps to actively and continually assess all their assets - laptops, servers, networking infrastructure, and all their components and code - to validate Zero Trust posture and integrity.
+Assets should be assessed before being allowed on the network or given to end users.
+Assets should likewise be assessed before being granted access to sensitive resources, and then, continuously monitored to detect any changes to the integrity or posture of the asset over time.